-21.6.
+21.10.
 Advanced Features

 MC-Conf supports interactive options for secure processing of passwords.
-Those options are listed in the built-in help and have a :sec suffix in their names.
-When you use such option instead of a regular one, you will get a prompt to enter a value on the console.
+To use it, you need to use the password option without providing a value, i.e., instead of --password</br> --password.
+When you use this option without providing a value, you will get a prompt to enter a value on the console.
 An example of the interactive option usage is shown below.

-''' $ ./mc-conf.sh change-user-password --username=admin --password:sec Enter value for --password:sec (Password for the user record (a secure alternative to --password, with interactive prompt).): Successfully changed password for user 'admin'. '''
+''' $ ./mc-conf.sh user update-password --username=admin --password Enter value for --password (Password for the user record.
+Provide value directly, or use without value to enter securely with interactive prompt.): Successfully changed password for user 'admin'. '''

-As you see in the above example, the password input is not echoed to the console since it is provided with the :sec suffix in the command.
+As you see in the above example, the password input is not echoed to the console since it is provided with the secure interactive mode.

 Another advanced feature of MC-Conf is the support for argument files.
 When an argument beginning with the character @ is encountered, it is treated as a path leading to a text file.
-The contents of that file are automatically expanded into the current command.
+The contents of that file are automatically expanded into the current task.
 An example of the argument file usage is shown below.

 '''

-$ ./mc-conf.sh change-user-password @arg-file.txt
+$ ./mc-conf.sh user update-password @arg-file.txt

 Successfully changed password for user 'admin'.

 $ cat arg-file.txt

 --username=admin --password=mnb3c4s0

 '''